Eric S. Raymond: Views on open source

 Raymond coined an aphorism he dubbed Linus's law, inspired by Linus Torvalds: "Given enough eyeballs, all bugs are shallow".
 It first appeared in his book The Cathedral and the Bazaar.

 Raymond has refused to speculate on whether the "bazaar" development model could be applied to works such as books and music, saying that he does not want to "weaken the winning argument for open-sourcing software by tying it to a potential loser".

+Raymond claims his method of promoting open-source software has been effective because he has used "a strategy of making rational, technical, utility-maximization arguments in which I explicitly disclaimed having any normative or moralizing agenda."
 Raymond has had a number of public disputes with other figures in the free software movement.
 As head of the Open Source Initiative, he argued that advocates should focus on the potential for better products.
 The "very seductive" moral and ethical rhetoric of Richard Stallman and the Free Software Foundation fails, he said, "not because his principles are wrong, but because that kind of language ... simply does not persuade anybody".

-In a 2008 essay he defended programmers' right to issue work under proprietary licenses: "I think that if a programmer wants to write a program and sell it, it's neither my business nor anyone else's but his customer's what the terms of sale are."
-In the same essay he said that the "logic of the system" puts developers into "dysfunctional roles", with bad code the result.
+In a 2008 essay, he defended programmers' right to issue work under proprietary licenses: "I think that if a programmer wants to write a program and sell it, it's neither my business nor anyone else's but his customer's what the terms of sale are."
+In the same essay he described his own strong emotional response to proprietary software and negative experiences working as a software developer writing proprietary software.